nmalakalapalli/NameProject/README.md

 # NameProject
 This a project led by Nikhil Malakalapalli and Varun Gopal.
 Internship Project 2021

-The goal is to create a simple web page where the user can enter a name.
-The user will be given a sound recording of the inputted name.
+This is a project aimed to utilize AWS cloud.
+The aim is to create a site (front end) and have a user input a name that will retrieve a voice recording of the name being pronounced.